 - You failed your previous course or were expelled/suspended for academic non-progression

-- You are applying for a second Master’s degree and have note yet completed the previous Master’s degree, and are therefore not able to show evidence of academic progression
+- You're applying for a second Master’s degree and have not yet completed your previous Master’s degree, and are therefore not able to show evidence of academic progression.

 Applying in the UK